 Application Procedure and Deadline

-The grant programme application deadline is 31 May of each year.
+The grant programme application deadline is 30 April 2023.

 Applications and supporting documents must be submitted in either English or French.
 The research itself and subsequent publications may be in the language chosen by the grant holder.